Allenz5/AI-Engineer-Tutorial/Post-training.md

 Where:
 - N: Number of training examples
-- p_theta: Model’s predicted probability under parameters θ
+- p_theta: Model with parameters θ
 - Prompt(i): The input for the i-th training example
 - Response(i): The ideal response for the i-th training example